observatorium/api/README.md

 The backend from which to read logs can be specified with the `--logs.read.endpoint` flag.
 Compatible backends must implement the Loki read API, e.g. Loki.

+#### --logs.tail.endpoint

+The backend from which to tail logs can be specified with the `--logs.tail.endpoint` flag.
+Compatible backends must implement the Loki tail API, e.g. Loki.

 #### --logs.write.endpoint

 The backend to which to write logs can be specified with the `--logs.write.endpoint` flag.